 It is a plan of how you would like your labour and delivery to go.
 It contains important information about you and your birth partner.
 You can also include any wishes or preferences you may have for the birth for yourself and your baby.

-You need to have thought about what is important to you before you start writing your birth plan.
-Find out what is available for supporting you and helping you to manage your pain.
+Decide what is important to you before you start writing your birth plan.
+Find out what support available for to help you to manage your pain.
 Also, attend parenting classes, hypnobirthing classes, speak to your midwife and talk to your birth partner or family and friends.

 When you have an idea of your wishes jot them down, I did this towards the end of my third trimester.
 Remember you can change your mind at any time before or during labour.